-Alvernia University reserves the right to change tuition, fees and other charges from one academic semester to the next as deemed necessary in order to meet its financial commitments and to fulfill its role and mission.
+Alvernia reserves the right to change tuition, fees and other charges from one academic semester to the next as deemed necessary to meet its financial commitments and to fulfill its role and mission.

 Students adding a course(s) during the add/drop period are required to obtain an invoice and settle any financial obligations immediately.
 The amount due on the Student Invoice is the total amount of unpaid charges less any unapplied financial aid or scholarships reflected on the invoice.
 Unapplied aid is aid for which a student is eligible, but which has not yet been received by the University.